IEscher/DAI-2022-HTTP-Infra/README.md

 That must result with the same behavior as the previous section.

+We can access Traefik's dashboard through: `localhost:8999` to see the services status.

 ## Step 3a: Dynamic cluster management

 The goal of this section is to allow Traefik to dynamically detect several instances of the (dynamic/static) Web servers.
 You may have already done this in the previous step 3.